 Pearls are among the most popular gemstones and have been used since antiquity.
 All colors and types of Pearl are used as gemstones, and they are especially popular as necklaces.

 Pearls are also extensively used as bracelets, and can also be the center stone in rings, earrings, and pendants.
 Pendants are often made of non-rounded Pearls such a baroque-shaped Pearls.

 Pearl is the birthstone of June.
-While pearls are also used for its healing qualities.
+While pearls are also used for their healing qualities.
 Pearl is also worn to please the moon and correct mental disturbances.

 Protect your Pearl

-Wiping the pearls with a damp, soft cloth after you wear them will ensure that they remain free of harmful build-up of compounds that may damage the nacre of your pearls.
+Wiping the pearls with a damp, soft cloth after you wear them will ensure that they remain free of the harmful build-up of compounds that may damage the nacre of your pearls.
 Always keep your pearls separated from hard jewelry items such as rings or bracelets to prevent them from being scratched.
-Pearls are best kept in a soft-cloth pouch or a soft-lined jewelry box.
-Never store your pearls in an airtight environment such a a zip lock bag.
+Pearls are best kept in a soft cloth pouch or a soft-lined jewelry box.
+Never store your pearls in an airtight environment such a ziplock bag.
 Pearls are organic and do contain trace amounts of water.
 Storing them in an airtight environment will cause them to become brittle and damage the luster.